theta360developers/webapi/docs/_posts/2021-03-08-camera-reset.md

 ### Showing Video Settings Stored in My Settings

+As shown in the example at the top of the article, getMySettings will work to show image settings.
-When I attempt to get the settings stored in My Settings, the SC2 locks up and becomes unresponsive.
+However, when I attempt to get the __video__ settings stored in My Settings, the SC2 locks up and becomes unresponsive.
 This appears to be a bug.
 I have not confirmed it with RICOH.

 Setting the videos parameters in MySettings appears to work.
+The workaround is to save the video settings into my settings and manually test the settings by inspecting the video files.

 #### Test with EV Set to 2.0 (Bright)